Foxinatel/COMS20012-Notes/csb.typ

 - Usage of symmetric encryption to protect this phase
 - Phase implemented by the TLS Record Protocol

-#colbreak()

 == TLS (continued)
+TLS organized into 2 parts:
+– TLS record protocol: User data protection
+– 4 sub-protocols TLS: Establishment and management of TLS sessions

 === TLS Record Protocol:

+#definitions(
-- Fragmentation:    Data blocks are split into smaller fragments
+  [1.
+Fragmentation],[Data blocks are split into smaller fragments], [2.
+Compression],[Data fragments are compressed],
-- Compression:      Data fragments are compressed
-- Encryption:       Data fragments are encrypted
+  [3.
+Encryption],[Data fragments are encrypted],
-- MAC Introduction: Ciphered fragments are appended with a MAC
+  [4.
+MAC Introduction],[Ciphered fragments are appended with a MAC] )

 === TLS Sub-Protocols:
-- Alert: Alarms transmissions through the Record Protocol
++ *Alert:* Alarms transmissions through the Record Protocol
-- Change Cipher-Spec: Move to a new security context by the sender
++ *Change Cipher-Spec:* Move to a new security context by the sender
-- Application Data: Direct data communication to the Record Protocol
++ *Application Data:* Direct data communication to the Record Protocol
-- Handshake: Authentication and security parameters established
++ *Handshake:* Authentication and security parameters established

 === TLS Handshake Protocol:
 This sub-protocol enables the server and client to: